ArturGodunov/OLIOS/README.md

 ## How to Install

-To start working you just needs to install the dependencies.
+To start working you need:

++ Install the dependencies for client side
++ Install [Deployd](http://deployd.com/) for server side
++ Install [MongoDB](https://github.com/deployd/deployd#install-from-npm) for server side

 Please, check the package.json NPM and NodeJs versions supported.